 For this webinar, we gave the mic to our colleague, Alejandro Díaz Ortiz, Chief Artificial Intelligence Officer here at Creatopy, to tell us more about the vast potential of AI in the marketing department.

 I turned the webinar into a written format for those who absorb the information better like this.
-Otherwise, you can access the webinar recording here on-demand.
+Otherwise, you can access here the “The Age of AI-Powered Marketing” webinar.